vedph/gve-doc/ux/site.md

 - the **collection** is an ordered list of alterations, intentionally collected for a specific presentation.
 It can be material, e.g. a printed book with a selected sequence of texts, or immaterial, like the one inferred from the same hand assigning numbers to some alterations.
 - the **epigram** is a pure abstraction, which collects all the snapshots we refer to what we consider variations on the "same" epigram.
 So formally is similar to a collection, but it is unordered.

+## Presentations

 Note that the above graph (Figure 1) shows only the _direct_ links among these entities.
 For instance, a carrier only directly links to units.
 Then, a unit in turn may link to a snapshot; which in turn always links to 1 or more alterations.
 So we are free to walk this graph in the direction we prefer, e.g. given a specific alteration we can know the carrier including it.

+So, we could e.g. consider multiple views each focused on a specific entity:

+- **epigram**: each has a list of alterations with their snapshot, carrier and collections.
+- **carrier**: each has a list of units, each with its snapshot in turn having its alterations; or in a more abstract way, a list snapshots, each with its alterations.
+- **snapshot**: each has its single carrier and epigram; it can have a dynamic view or a static list of alterations with their collections.
+- **collection**: each has a list of alterations with their snapshot, carrier and epigram.